You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 UIDAI provides a service that allows you to view your Aadhaar authentication history.
 This is an incredibly useful tool for monitoring how and where your Aadhaar has been used for authentication purposes over a specific period.
 You can easily access this information online.

 By regularly checking your Aadhaar authentication history on the UIDAI website, you can spot any suspicious or unauthorised authentication attempts.
-If you notice any activity that you don’t recognise, you can promptly take action, such as locking your biometrics or reporting the incident.
+If you notice any activity that you do not recognise, you can promptly take action, such as locking your biometrics or reporting the incident.
 This transparency is a powerful security feature.

 Lock Your Biometrics